replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on May 28, 2024

 ### Bug Fixes {#bug-fixes-v2024-05-28-0}
-* User can create GitHub support tickets with large support bundle analysis results.
+* Users can create GitHub support tickets with large support bundle analysis results.

 ## v2024.05.21-0